Microsoft Azure | Insights

 -

-- Get-AzTenant to see all the directories you have access to.
+View all directories you have access to:

 - Select App Registrations in the left menu.